jayathungek/git-example/README.md

     ```

 - **Disk uusage**
- - To analyze and report on disk usage within directories and files.
+ - To analyze and report on disk usage within directories and files, execute the following command:
     ```
     du [directory/file]
     ```